Dog Biscuit Recipe Inspired by Biscuit the Dog

 We used a mini bone cookie cutter for this dog biscuit recipe but you could use other shapes or even roll up the dough and cut them with kitchen scissors.
 Update: The bone cutter used for this post is no longer in stock.
 Here is another inexpensive bone mini cutter set with three sizes!

-The main thing is to keep the thickness the same so your dog biscuits cook evenly.
+The main trick is to keep the thickness the same so your dog biscuits cook evenly.

 We baked our dog biscuits on a silicone lined baking sheet.
 This worked great to create a perfect biscuit bottom and avoid any sticking.